 Students gain experience of key GCSE skills from the beginning of Year 7 and, assessments are carried out each half term.
 In Year 9, students begin study of GCSE-level texts.
 They are assessed using GCSE criteria.

 What can I do to help my child be more successful?

-Ensure that you child is reading every day on top of that which they do at school during DEAR-time (Drop Everything and Read).
+Ensure that your child is reading every day on top of that which they do at school during DEAR-time (Drop Everything and Read) and DEAL-time (Drop Everything and Listen).
 This can be a mixture of fiction and non-fiction and will help to develop their skills not just in English, but across the full range of subjects studied at De La Salle.
 You can also work with your child on research homework and check through their work for basic errors.
 Playing word games such as crosswords and word-searches with your child can also be a mutually beneficial activity.
 Lastly, ask your child what they are currently reading or studying in English.
 A classic is a classic, so it is likely you have studied the same book!

 Key Stage 4